Replacement · Fundamentals

 • Loose fit: the guard shifts during play, or you can push it out of place with your tongue.
 A custom-fit guard should stay in place without jaw pressure.

-• Discolouration or smell: persistent odour or yellowing after cleaning indicates bacterial colonisation — replace the guard and review cleaning habits.
+• Discolouration or smell: persistent odour or yellowing after cleaning indicates bacterial colonisation — see how to clean a mouthguard to confirm it is not a cleaning issue before replacing.

 • Dental work: new fillings, crowns, braces, or significant orthodontic movement change the shape of your teeth.
-The guard will not fit the same way.
+The guard will not fit the same way and needs a new impression.

 • Still growing: kids and teens need a new impression and new guard every 6 months as their teeth shift.